 Hepatoprotective adaptogens according to TČM

 Heart disease and infection are thousands, and my goal is not to treat them all, but to point out underestimated medicinal plants that protect the liver and prevent hepatic disease.
 We call them hepatoprotective adaptogens .
-In their enumeration I am mainly inspired by the TCM.
+In their enumeration, I am mainly inspired by the TCM.

-Hepatoprotective effects of the paratypt
+Hepatoprotective effects of the parathynchia

 Hepatoprotective effects of ginseng

 Ginseng genuine , Japanese ginseng and ginseng notoginseng have traditionally been used in hepatic diseases ( Lam2016hec ) and have demonstrated hepatoprotective effects ( Ng2006pas , Yoshikawa2003snd , Liu1994ech ).
-Protective effect on the liver also has American ginseng ( Xu2017sgl ) and Vietnamese ginseng , more precisely its major panaxosid majonoside R2 ( Tran2002hem ).
+The protective effect on the liver also has American ginseng ( Xu2017sgl ) and Vietnamese ginseng , more precisely its major panaxosid majonoside R2 ( Tran2002hem ).
 The research of hepatoprotective effects has so far focused mainly on ginseng right.

 According to Voces1999eas, the standardized G115 ginseng extract increases the antioxidant capacity of the liver and heavily protects the liver of the rats under physical strain.
-The hepatoprotective effect of the ginseng saponin mixture is also confirmed by Martinez1984pea and Bak2012ahe in the experimental poisoning of CCl4 , Zhu2015gac on cyclophosphamide poisoning and Fu2013peg in experimental obstructive jaundice.
+The hepatoprotective effect of ginseng saponin mixture is also confirmed by Martinez1984pea and Bak2012ahe in the experimental poisoning of CCl4 , Zhu2015gac on cyclophosphamide poisoning and Fu2013peg in experimental obstructive jaundice.
 The protective effect on the liver was found in ginsenoside Rb 1 , compound K ( Lee2005heg ), gssd.
 Rg 3 and gssd.
 Rh 2 ( Lee2005he2 ).
 Heat treatment of ginseng on red ginseng ( ginseng radix rubra ) does not destroy his hepatoprotective potential ( Yokozawa2007tph ).
 The effect of red ginseng against the aflatoxin B1 poisoning test is described by Kim2011pek , the effect of fermented ginseng against paracetamol liver poisoning is described by Igami2015hef .
 According to Lo2011gri gssd.
 Rb 1 counteracts liver cirrhosis and accelerates remodeling of scar tissue according to Tark2015egr .

 Other liver protects adaptogens according to TČM